 Meanwhile the experience of Madeira’s coastal trails will leave you stunned.
 Some are pleasant, scenic ambles, others are vertigo inducing cliff-huggers.
 Towering 1,900 feet (580 m) above the blue, Cabo Girao boasts Europe’s highest cliff top skywalk.
 Whilst in the very east of the island, the gorgeous Ponta de Sao Lourenco peninsula stretches out to the cerulean sea.

 Scheduled buses transport you to the main trails from the island’s major centres and routes are clearly signposted and easy to follow.
 Madeira enjoys a very mild climate, with extremely dry, warm summers.
 In the still relatively mild winter months, the island’s north west and its mountains see a large amount of rainfall, sheltering the south east, which sees little.
 However, the weather can be unpredictable any time of year, so always be prepared for rain.

-Explore more of Portugal: Browse the best Hikes in other regions.
+Explore more: Browse the best Hikes in other regions.